hosseinimh/no-birth-certificates--admin-panel/README.md

 ```

 ## Database seeding
 The project has three main models: `User`, `Student` and `Relative`.
-Since every student has many relatives, `Relative` is a sub-model of `Student`, so I created `StudentSeeder` to initilize both students and relatives tables with fake data:
+Since every student has a few relatives, `Relative` is a sub-model of `Student`, so I created `StudentSeeder` to initilize both students and relatives tables with fake data:
 ```bash
 public function run()
 {